 Warning: Input only fields are rare and should be considered carefully before use.

 The use of

-IMMUTABLE indicates that a field may be set once in a request to
+IMMUTABLE indicates that a field on a resource cannot be changed

 When a service receives an immutable field in an update request (or similar),

 even if included in the update mask, the service should ignore the field if